How To Define Fairness & Reduce Bias in AI

 Our digital trust survey also found that consumers expect protection from such issues and that those organisations that do prioritise trust benefit financially.
 The research revealed leaders in digital trust are more likely to see revenue and EBIT growth of at least 10 percent annually.

-This series will outline the steps that practitioners can take to increase model fairness throughout each phase of the development process.
+This series will outline the steps that practitioners can take to reduce bias in AI by increasing model fairness throughout each phase of the development process.
 We will start by discussing how practitioners can lay the groundwork for success by defining fairness and implementing bias detection at a project’s outset.
 We hope these articles offer useful guidance in helping you deliver fairer project outcomes.

 A key step in approaching fairness is understanding how to detect bias in your data.
 Defining fairness at the start of the project’s outset and assessing the metrics used as part of that definition will allow data practitioners to gauge whether the model’s outcomes are fair.
 This is a vital step to take at the start of any model development process, as each project’s ‘definition’ will likely be different depending on the problem the eventual model is seeking to address.